catr42559/MEM-YOLO11-MODEL/README.md

 `MEM-YOLO.yaml` is the configuration file for model training.
 The `block.py` file contains the functions for the MFEE module, ELFR module, and MRFE module.
 The `dataset` file stores the download links for the dataset.

+## Citation
+If you use this code or dataset in your research, please cite our paper:

+**MEM-YOLO11: Enhancing Small Object Detection in UAV Imagery through Multi-Feature Integration**, Shizhou Xu, Hong Yang, Mengjie Zhang, Yuhao Zhang, *The Visual Computer*, 2025.